All corporations (including tax-exempt organizations) doing business, earning income, or existing in Florida.

 Florida corporate income tax liability is computed using federal taxable income, modified by certain Florida adjustments, to determine adjusted federal income.

 Corporations must file a Florida Corporate Income/Franchise Tax Return (Form F-1120) each year.
 The due date is based on the corporation's tax year.
 See “When Tax Is Due.”
-If your corporation owes more than $2,500 in Florida corporate income tax annually, you must make estimated tax payments on a Declaration/Installment of Florida Estimated Income/Franchise Tax (Form F-1120ES).
+Corporations must file a return even if no tax is due.

 Taxpayers who paid $20,000 or more in corporate income tax during the state’s prior fiscal year (July 1 — June 30) must file Florida corporate income tax returns and pay tax electronically.
 Form F-1120 must be filed through the Internal Revenue Service’s Modernized e-File (MeF) Program using approved software.
 Read more about electronic filing and payment of corporate income tax.